 How Do I Calculate my Taxable Income from Car Sharing?

 To calculate your taxable income from Getaround or Turo, you will first need to determine your gross earnings.
-Then. deduct expenses related to your car-sharing business.
-The IRS considers carshare earnings to be self-employed income, so gross earnings aren’t taxed.
-Instead, net earnings are taxes.
-Calculated net earnings with the following formula:
+Then, deduct expenses related to your car-sharing business.
+The IRS taxes your net earnings.
+Calculate net earnings with the following formula:

 Net Taxable Income (or Net Earnings) = Gross Earnings – Discounts and Fees – Tax-Deductible Expenses